 Learning Outcomes of the Humanities Super Seminar

-Students in this course will be exposed to a different team of faculty members from the arts and humanities and across the college each year.
-The multi-disciplinary perspectives that these faculty members bring to the table will allow students to engage with the course’s topic through a variety of approaches and to hone their critical and creative synthesizing skills.
+Students in this course will be exposed to a different team of faculty members (or student leaders) from the arts and humanities and across the college each year.
+The multi-disciplinary perspectives that these leaders bring to the table will allow students to engage with the course’s yearly topic through a variety of approaches and to hone their critical and creative synthesizing skills.
 This process will be supported by a conversational and open pedagogical approach that gives students the skills to self-critically examine their position and power in the world at large, their beliefs, values, and possible effects and influence as civilians.

 Whether the course topic is about political activism, medicine, or the law, students will engage with a variety of themes through humanities-based lenses concerning value, condition, culture, history, society, ethics and expression.
 They do so using methods that are critical, analytical, and speculative, and through a learning environment that emphasizes the building of skills in critical literacy, cultural understanding, historical and personal relevance, and effective expression and response.
 In sum, through multi-disciplinary perspectives, critical questioning, human expression, self-examination, and creative thinking, students of the Humanities Super Seminar will complete the course having developed strong analytic and reflective abilities, synthesizing skills, and creative resolution skills.